 Word Voyage provides extensive practice with a word-attack strategy we call Slow Down, Break It Down.
 Rather than shy away from strange words, our students learn to go after them, pick apart the roots, relate known words to unfamiliar ones, and in the process, become far more careful readers!

 Word Mastery from Exercises, Games, and Original Writing!

-Word Voyage offers a variety of exercises and games to help students build durable vocabularies.
+Word Voyage offers a variety of exercises and games that help students build durable vocabularies.
 They can drag root cards to build meanings, relate root-level meanings to modern meanings, build root families, practice spellings, divide up syllables, investigate words in context, and identify parts of speech.
 I addition, Word Voyage asks the students to try out their new words in original sentences.
-This exercise challenges the student to pull their new knowledge together in their own authentic writing.
+This exercise challenges the student to pull new knowledge together in their own authentic writing.

 Grammar and Sentence Construction

 The Word Voyage Sentence-Writing platform can also be used to teach grammar!
 The program includes dozens of preset grammar lessons following a detailed scope and sequence beginning at the 4th-grade level.
-Teachers can customize the lessons to cover the skills their students need and provide abundant practice to make sure no details slip through the cracks.
+Teachers can customize the lessons to cover the skills their students need, and provide abundant practice to make sure no details slip through the cracks.